mEyob/mEyob.github.io/_posts/2019-10-03-linear-regression.md

 Moreover, the trim level also should contribute to the listing price of a car.
 Based on these observations, let us encode the trim level as a categorical variable and use $$Log2$$ to transform Mileage ($$M$$), which gives us
+-->
+In our case, the feature set (the $$X$$ vector) consists of *mileage*, *release year*, and *trim level*.
+Since trim level is a categorical variable, we need to [dummy-encode](https://en.wikiversity.org/wiki/Dummy_variable_(statistics)) it before it can be used in a regression model.

+Even with such a small feature set, one can come up with a plethora of models.
+Let us consider the model

 $$Price = a_0 + a_1Log_2(M) + a_2f(Yr) + a_31_{\{\mathrm{EX}\}} + a_41_{\{\mathrm{EX-L}\}} + a_51_{\{\mathrm{Sport}\}} + a_61_{\{\mathrm{Touring}\}}$$,

-where $$f(\mathrm{Yr})=2019 - \mathrm{Year}$$ indicates the "age" of the car in terms of its release year.
+where $$Log_2(M)$$ is logarithm of *mileage* in base 2, and $$f(\mathrm{Yr})=2019 - \mathrm{Year}$$ indicates the "age" of the car in terms of its release year.
+In this respect, the *age* of a 2016 Honda Accord is 3.
-The *age* of a 2016 Honda Accord will, therefore, be 3 The indicator function $$1_{\{\mathrm{cond}\}}$$ takes value $$1$$ when the condition *cond* holds true, otherwise it is $$0$$.
+The indicator function $$1_{\{\mathrm{cond}\}}$$ takes value $$1$$ when the condition *cond* holds true, otherwise it is $$0$$.
 Therefore, coefficients $$a_3 ... a_6$$ represent the dollar amount to be added to the base trim level (LX) to upgrade to the respective trim level.
 Recall, the trim levels of Honda Accord are LX, EX, EX-L, Sport and Touring.

-The residual plot (shown below) of this model behaves more nicely compared to the previous one.
-The residuals appear to be random with constant variance appart from a few points that went wild.
+The residual plot (shown below) of this model behaves reasonably well.
+That  is, the residuals appear to be random with constant variance appart from a few points that depict wild variation.

 <center><img src="{{ site.baseurl }}/assets/img/honda-linreg-sec-attempt.png" align="middle" style="width: 600px; height: 600px" /></center>

-R<sup>2</sup> on test data suggestes that we are still attributing about one-fifth ($$20\%$$) of the Price variation to randomness.
+R<sup>2</sup> score of $$83.7\%$$ (on test data) tells us that the model attributes about one-fifth ($$16.3\%$$) of the Price variation to randomness.
 While this is still too large a portion to be left to chance, the model performance can be considered good, specially, considering the long list of factors that can affect the price of a car.
-Coefficeints of the model are summarized below.
+The following table summarizes the mean and confidence interval of model coefficeints obtained by repeatedly training the model, while each time
+a random selection of training/testing set is used.

 |Coefficient | Mean value| Confidence interval ($$95\%$$)|
 |------------|-----------|-------------------------------|